This 3D-printing startup helps orthodontists straighten your teeth

 ArchForm is trying to tap into the growing accessibility of the 3D printer market to enable orthodontists to 3D print their own clear aligners in-office.
 Orthodontists currently pay about $1,700 per patient to Invisalign, the company says.
 So in order to make money, orthodontists sometimes charge patients upwards of $7,000.
 ArchForm charges orthodontists just $50 per patient.

 “I was inspired to start the company because I worked in my father’s orthodontic office,” ArchForm founder Andrew Martz told TechCrunch in an email.
-“I saw that 3D printers had advanced for enough to make these devices in dental offices, and knew from experience that easy-to-use software to virtually move the teeth was missing piece to allow every orthodontist to 3D print their own aligners.”
+“I saw that 3D printers had advanced for enough to make these devices in dental offices, and knew from experience that easy-to-use software to virtually move the teeth was the missing piece to allow every orthodontist to 3D print their own aligners.”

-In the last couple of years, a number of teeth aligner startups have emerged.
+In the last couple of years, a number of teeth-aligner startups have emerged.
 The pack includes the likes of SmileDirectClub, Uniform Teeth, Candid and Orthly.
 None of the startups are exactly the same, but all aim to reduce the cost of clear aligners, as well as the number of visits to the orthodontist — with some even cutting out the in-person orthodontist visit altogether.
 ArchForm takes a different approach by enabling local orthodontists to simply enhance their existing businesses.

 “We believe that orthodontists do a better job of treating most patients when they can physically be there to treat them,” Martz said.
 “To make clear aligners work, raised buttons/attachments are placed on teeth as a way for the aligner to grip the teeth and make them fully straight.
 Tele-dentistry companies don’t have these — which are a very fundamental part of orthodontic treatment.”